-Having trouble choosing between the BedJet and Chilipad bed cooling systems?
+Having trouble choosing between the BedJet and ChiliSleep Cube or OOLER bed-cooling systems?

 You’ve come to the right place.

-Both BedJet and Chilipad are excellent choices for hot sleepers who require an active cooling system.
-These two systems are also the best solutions for people struggling with night sweats and hot flashes.
+Both the BedJet and ChiliSleep's Cube, OOLER and Dock Pro products are excellent choices for hot sleepers who require an active cooling system – especially folks struggling with night sweats and hot flashes.

 Table of Contents

-Bedjet Vs. Chilipad: Which One Should You Buy?
+Bedjet Vs. ChiliSleep: Which One Should You Buy?

 BedJet is the best choice for you if:

-- You like the feel of a cool or warm breeze blowing on you.
+- You like the feel of a cool or warm air blowing over your body.

 - You want instant heating or cooling.